vekatze/neut/book/src/terms.md

 ## `introspect`

-You can use `introspect key {..}` to introspect the configuration of the compiler.
+You can use `introspect key {..}` to introspect the compiler's configuration.

 ### Example